aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/conversion/jpg-to-emf/_index.md

 ---
 title: JPG to EMF Convert API for Swift
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Swift to convert JPG format file to EMF format file.
 url: /swift/conversion/jpg-to-emf/
 ---